Kazi Nazrul Islam

-Born into a Bengali Muslim Kazi family hailing from Burdwan district in Bengal Presidency (now in West Bengal, India), Nazrul Islam received religious education and as a young man worked as a muezzin at a local mosque.
+Born in the British Raj period into a Bengali Muslim Kazi family from Churulia in Asansol,then in Burdwan district in Bengal Presidency (now in West Bengal, India), Nazrul Islam received religious education and as a young man worked as a muezzin at a local mosque.
 He learned about poetry, drama, and literature while working with the rural theatrical group Leṭor Dôl, Leṭo being a folk song genre of West Bengal usually performed by the people from Muslim community of the region.
 He joined the British Indian Army in 1917 and was posted in Karachi.
-Nazrul established himself as a journalist in Calcutta after the war ended.
-He criticised the British Raj and called for revolution through his famous poetic works, such as "Bidrohī" ("বিদ্রোহী", 'The Rebel') and "Bhangar Gan" ("ভাঙ্গার গান", 'The Song of Destruction'), as well as in his publication Dhūmketu ('The Comet').
+Nazrul Islam established himself as a journalist in Calcutta after the war ended.
+He criticised the British Raj and called for revolution through his famous poetic works, such as "Bidrohī" ('The Rebel') and "Bhangar Gan" ('The Song of Destruction'), as well as in his publication Dhūmketu ('The Comet').
 His nationalist activism in Indian independence movement led to his frequent imprisonment by the colonial British authorities.
-While in prison, Nazrul wrote the "Rajbôndīr Jôbanbôndī" ("রাজবন্দীর জবানবন্দী", 'Deposition of a Political Prisoner').
+While in prison, Nazrul Islam wrote the "Rajbôndīr Jôbanbôndī" ('Deposition of a Political Prisoner').
 His writings greatly inspired Bengalis of East Pakistan during the Bangladesh Liberation War.

-Nazrul's writings explored themes such as freedom, humanity, love, and revolution.
+Nazrul Islam's writings explored themes such as freedom, humanity, love, and revolution.
 He opposed all forms of bigotry and fundamentalism, including religious, caste-based and gender-based.
 Nazrul wrote short stories, novels, and essays but is best known for his songs and poems.
-He introduced the ghazal songs in Bengali language and is also known for his extensive use of Arabic, Persian and Urdu words in his works.
+He introduced the ghazal songs in the Bengali language and is also known for his extensive use of Arabic and Persian influenced Bengali words in his works.